jferperez27/chromatic/README.md

   layout, and network handling in pure Python.
 It's a minimal, yet functional web browser; ideal for educational purposes and low-level systems exploration.

-  The Chromatic Browser features absolutely no external libraries, making it a completely standaolone browser.

   *Chromatic is a completely standalone browser with absolutely no frameworks or external packages, just* **raw code**.